variejs/docs/forms.md

-Forms allow you to organize your data, so that you can submit and validate to your backend.
+Forms allow you to organize data, keep track of that data, and even validation.

 ### Creating Forms